jeff4/bionotes.github.io/ochem.md

 * 4/17 More on methyl shift rearrangement prior to formation of carbocation in Step 1
 * 4/18 Redrew mechanism 6-6 of methyl shift forming tertiary carbocation prior to successive nucleophilic attack by ethanol
 * 4/19 - 4/21 Problem 6-26. extensive problems on methyl shift and hydride shift rearrangements and S<sub>N</sub>1
+* 4/22 Problem 6-26c.
+Hydride shift to a carbocation that is rearranged to be more stable because it is stabilized by allylic location of nearby double bond.